Derrick-Nyongesa/Photo-Gallery/README.md

 Derrick Nyongesa

-# Description
+## Description
-This  is a Django Web gallery Application that displays differeht categories of photos from various locations.
+This  is a Django Web gallery Application that displays different categories of photos from various locations.

+## User Story

+* View different photos that interest them
+* Click a single image to expand it and view the details of that photo
+* Search for different categories
+* Copy a link to the photo to share with my friends.
+* View photos based on the location they were taken.

 ## Project setup instructions